• What academic honors can I earn while in law school?

 • What are midterm and/or final exam numbers?

-Midterm and final exam numbers are assigned to students each semester by the Office of the University Registrar and viewable in your Degree Works.
+Midterm and final exam numbers are assigned to students following the add/drop deadline at the start of each semester by the Office of the University Registrar and are viewable in your Degree Works.
 In many classes, these numbers are used on papers and exams in place of student names so that the professors can grade anonymously.
 Students are routinely notified of information concerning midterm exam and final exam numbers each semester.
 These anonymous numbers change every semester and are meant to be kept to yourself and not shared with classmates, professors or friends.
 If you are unable to view your anonymous number, please contact the College of Law's Student Services Office.

 • If I'm traveling for competitions with the College of Law, what do I do?